- City of Temples.

 Monuments, mostly terracotta with carved wood columns fill The square .
 Temples with elaborate carvings, gilded roofs and open courtyards are also here.

 Bhaktapur is home to numerous Religious shrines with pagodas.
 Ancient Hindu and Buddhist religious sites filled with monuments, most terracotta with carved wood columns, palaces and temples with elaborate carvings, gilded roofs, and open courtyards form part of Bhaktapur’s rich architectural beauty.
 In addition one could easily spend much time here absorbing the traditions and culture of the Newars.

-Upon your arrival at Tribhuvan International Airport in Kathmandu, you will be warmly greeted by a representative from Apoorva Tours and guided to the hotel.
+Upon your arrival at Tribhuvan International Airport in Kathmandu, you will be warmly greeted by a representative from Apoorva Tours and taken to your hotel.

-Sightseeing starts from one of the precious Hindu Temple in the world Pashupatinath Temple, then our guide will take you to Bouddhanath Stupa one of the biggest in its kind.
-Lunch at the Bouddhanath area.
+Sightseeing starts from one of the most precious Hindu Temples in the world, the Pashupatinath Temple.
+After that our guide will take you to Bouddhanath Stupa one of the biggest in its kind.
+Lunch within the Bouddhanath area.
 Another destination of the day is Swayambhunath Stupa, widely known as Monkey Temple.

-A short drive from Kathmandu to historical Bhaktapur palace area, sightseeing and lunch over there.
-Then sightseeing of Sleeping Vishnu Temple.
+A short drive from Kathmandu to historical Bhaktapur palace area.

 - The tour itinerary can be customized to suit your requirements and time-frame.